augustmoehring/README-Generator/README.md

 ## Usage

-   Answer the questions as they appear on the screen
+  Answer the questions as they appear in the terminal.
+When all the questions have been answered the README will be automatically generated and downloaded to your computer.

 ## Contribution

-  ME

-## Tests:

-  IDK

-## FAQ:

-  IDK
+  Myself

 ## License